-Over the four days, face-to-face meetings were conducted with more than 60 Chinese decision-makers – including leading travel agents and tour operators – to encourage them to include Ireland in their future holiday programmes and to recommend it as a destination of choice for their clients.
-The trade mission provided a very useful platform for the participating tourism companies from Ireland to showcase their product to the travel agents, who collectively produce more than 80% of Ireland’s tourism business from China.
-During their time in Shanghai and Beijing, the Irish companies were also interviewed by a number of influential Chinese travel writers.
+During the three-day mission, face-to-face meetings were conducted with almost 200 Chinese decision-makers – including leading travel agents and tour operators – to encourage them to include the island of Ireland in their 2013 holiday programmes and to recommend it as a destination of choice for their clients.
+In Shanghai, the partners from Ireland also attended the China International Tourism Mart (CITM) – the largest and most important travel fair in Asia.

 Further media information: